exoticlibraries/liblogax/docs/docs/callbacks.md

 # Callback and Hook

 LogaxLogger supports callback (or hook), the callbacks are invoked when a new log is sent.
 The callback can be used to create a custom output format or used to changed out the log is processed (e.g. blink bulb on andruino e.t.c).
-The output stream can be completely disabled by defining the macro `LOGAX_NO_OUTPUT_STREAM` or setiing the option to QUITE using the function `logax_set_quite`, in this case if callbacks are registered they will be invoked with the log event.
+The output stream can be completely disabled by defining the macro `LOGAX_NO_OUTPUT_STREAM` or setting the option to QUIET using the function `logax_set_quiet`, in this case if callbacks are registered they will be invoked with the log event.

 The callback function signature is